 The flu season is unpredictable.
 Sometimes the flu shot works, and sometimes it doesn’t work.
-The flu shot is made from last year’s flu strain.
+The flu shot is made from last year’s influenza strain.
 Therefore, if the current year strain is different than the last year’s strain, the flu vaccine will not be effective.
+In this article I will discuss 9 ways the elderly can avoid the flu.

 The elderly, sick people and children are the most susceptible to getting the flu.
+This viral infection can be very serious.
 The flu with pneumonia kills approximately 50,000 people per year.
 The majority of these people are over the age of 65 according to the Centers for Disease Control.

 Why Does the Flu Kill So Many Quickly?